 Not sure if you’re ready to face the media just yet?
 We also provide a number of training activities and workshops for researchers looking to improve their communication skills.
 You might like to start with checking out our Desk Guide for Scientists.

-- immersive two-day media training workshops,
+- our flagship immersive two-day media training workshops,

 - one-on-one SAVVY Express sessions at select conferences,